ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Because this depends on the availability of SCONE packets and packet loss can cause signals to be missed, network elements might need to update more often.
-Updating advice in SCONE packets twice per monitoring period, to match endpoint behavior (see {{extra-packets}}), is ideal.
+Ideally, network elements update advice in SCONE packets twice per monitoring period, to match endpoint behavior (see {{extra-packets}}).

 At the start of a flow, network elements are encouraged to update the rate signal of the first few SCONE packets it observes so that endpoints can obtain